What's the main difference between Global Tasks and other task management solutions?

 Long flat lists are stressful and confuse many users and they can’t see the links between the tasks, or work out what’s more important than something else.
 In the Overview, the users can see how their individual tasks contribute to a larger deliverable (an essay, for example) and this makes it easier to look at the relevant tasks and define the priority.

-You can't share your tasks/task list without someone unless you share your Google login details with them.
-If you want to share your tasks with someone, we’d recommend creating a dedicated Google account for this.
+You can't share your tasks/task list with someone unless you share your Google login details with them.
+If you want to share your tasks with someone, we’d recommend creating a dedicated Google Account for this.

 We want to encourage the user to list everything they need to do, just so that they have their tasks written down and won’t have to try to remember them.
 This frees up head space for focusing on the task they’re doing now.

 Breaking the task list into smaller sections helps prioritising.
 Rather than asking the user to prioritise all of their tasks, we’re saying “Identify your top three tasks.
-These are the 3 most important things they should be working on.
-If they’re working on any other task, they should think of whether that’s the right thing to do.”
+These are the 3 most important things you should be working on.
+If you're working on any other task, you should think of whether that’s the right thing to do.”
 Whatever else is below the top three can wait until they’re ready to move on.
-Some users want to see past the top 3, so thinking of the next 5 is good practise.
+Some users want to see past the top 3, so thinking of the next 5 is good practice.
 Again, don’t try to sort all 50 tasks to decide what’s least important, focus on what’s most important and the rest will follow.

 Not currently, but this is something we are working towards.